concur/developer.concur.com/api-reference/travel-receipts/overview.markdown

 # Technical Overview

 The Travel Receipts service currently offers one endpoint for retrieving receipt requests.
-See below for information on the optional parameters and response schema.
+See below for information on the optional parameters, results pagination, and response schema.

 * [Endpoint](#endpoint)
 * [Pagination](#pagination)